Teradata/stacki-wiki/wiki/Customization/Adding-RPMs.md

 Now, when the backend nodes are installed, these three RPMS will be added.

-You can also add this as a losit.
 # Adding an RPM from the interwebzzz.

 Sometimes you want to download one or two or a few RPMS from the whirled-wide interwebzzz.
-(If it's more than three, you should seriously consider [Creating a software pallet](Creating-Simple-Pallets))
+(If it's more than three, you should seriously consider [adding a software pallet](Adding-Software-Pallets))

 "cd" to the */export/stack/carts/site-custom/RPMS directory.
 Get your wild and crazy package.
 We'll add [fortune-mod](https://centos.pkgs.org/7/puias-x86_64/fortune-mod-1.99.1-17.sdl7.x86_64.rpm.html).
 Describe-ed thusly: